cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 **Metadata.** How should issue tracking IDs, pull request numbers, etc. be referenced?

-Fortunately, there are well-established conventions as to what makes an idiomatic git commit message.
-Indeed, many of them are assumed in the way certain git commands function.
+Fortunately, there are well-established conventions as to what makes an idiomatic Git commit message.
+Indeed, many of them are assumed in the way certain Git commands function.
 There's nothing you need to re-invent.
 Just follow the [seven rules](#seven-rules) below and you're on your way to committing like a pro.

 <a name="seven-rules"></a>
-## The seven rules of a great git commit message
+## The seven rules of a great Git commit message

 > _Keep in mind: [This][1] [has][2] [all][3] [been][4] [said][5] [before][6]._